Lapin0t/grothendieck-cern/english.md

 acquiring some basic knowledge of biology, with the idea of applying and developing mathematical techniques, mathematical methods, to deal with biological problems.
-It's an absolutely fascinating thing for me and from the moment some friends and I started a group called "Survivre" \[TN:
+It's an absolutely fascinating thing for me and from the moment some friends and I started a group called *Survivre*
-Surviving\]---precisely to deal with questions of survival---from that moment on, overnight, the interest in disinterested scientific research completely vanished for me and I've never had a minute's regret since.
+\[surviving\]---precisely to deal with questions of survival---from that moment on, overnight, the interest in disinterested scientific research completely vanished for me and I've never had a minute's regret since.